donmik/buddypress-xprofile-custom-fields-type/readme.txt

 6. Enjoy!

 == Changelog ==

+= 1.4.9.3 =
+* Added Russian translation thanks to Romik Jan.
+* Class required added now and the "*" required asterisk is translatable.
+All this update is thanks to Romik Jan!

 = 1.4.9.2 =
 * Displaying all custom post type instead of only first ten in all cases...